 Keith Drazek reminded all that there were three PDPs currently heading to milestones and that community input on the upcoming workload was key.
 An example is the updated work on the EPDP recommendation 27 circulated to the mailing list earlier that day.

-Rafik Dammak mentioned there was also follow up work on the IRD (international Registration Data) which had been the scope of the Registration Data Services PDP WG but which was no longer being dealt with.
+Rafik Dammak mentioned there was also follow up work on the IRD (Internationalized Registration Data) which had been the scope of the Expert Working Group on Internationalized Registration Data but which was no longer being dealt with.

 Keith Drazek also asked councilors to look at items which are easily achievable as well as those with the utmost importance.